TomasHubelbauer/svg-3d/readme.md

 from the SVG playback and compare them to the known baseline set of images made by making `animate` yield the individual frames and track how much each frame got delayed or not.

+### Implement cutting up the lines which cross the camera plane

+This will need to be precomputed based on the entire animation so we know to split them up from the get-go, but they could be cut and the part which is behing the camera plane hidden.

+### Implement hiding lines by curling them up to a point outside of the canvas

+This will enable culling for hiding shapes behind camera plane etc.